 Applicable Law, Jurisdiction & Language

-State which law applies to the SaaS agreement and any disputes arising from it.
+A SaaS supplier should specify which law applies to the SaaS agreement and which courts will deal with any disputes arising from it.
 In international SaaS agreements make sure that you specify in which language the dispute will be dealt with, and if the SaaS agreement is in more than one language, which language prevails if there is a discrepancy between the two versions.

 Return of Data

-At the end of the SaaS agreement the SaaS customer’s data should be returned.
-The format in which the data is to be returned and payment for this service should be agreed in advance.
-Additionally the parties can agree that the SaaS supplier will provide assistance in transferring SaaS customer data to a new supplier – in return for payment for this service.
+At the end of the SaaS agreement the SaaS customer’s data should be returned and to compy with the GDPR and other data protection laws all personal data must be returned and deleted.
+The format in which the data is to be returned and any payment for this service should be agreed in advance.
+Additionally, the parties can agree that the SaaS supplier will provide assistance in transferring SaaS customer data to a new supplier – in return for payment for this data migration service.

 The SaaS supplier is the data processor and the SaaS customer is the data controller.
 Under data protection law different rules apply to the data controller and the data processor.
-The SaaS supplier is obliged to process data in accordance with the SaaS customer’s instructions and should protect itself against claims from third parties that such processing was illegal.
-Likewise, the SaaS customer will also need to protect itself against claims from third parties caused by the SaaS supplier not processing data in accordance with its instructions or the terms of the SaaS agreement.
+In compliance with the General Data Protection Regulation (GDPR) The SaaS supplier is obliged to process data in accordance with the SaaS customer’s written instructions and should protect itself against claims from third parties that such processing was illegal.
+Likewise, the SaaS customer will also need to protect itself against claims from third parties caused by the SaaS supplier not processing data in accordance with its instructions or the terms of the data processing agreement.

 Service Level Agreement (SLA)